Fan Noli: Background

-Fan Noli was born Theofanis Stylianos Mavromatis 1882 in İbriktepe, a small village situated in the Thracian Ottoman Vilayet of Adrianople originally settled by Albanians from Qyteza, in the County of Korçë and known to the townspeople as such at the time.
+Fan Noli was born Theofanis Stylianos Mavromatis 1882 in İbriktepe, a small village situated in the Thracian Ottoman Vilayet of Adrianople (modern Turkey) which was originally settled by Albanians from Qyteza.
+Qyteza is a village in the County of Kolonjë, and İbriktepe was known to the local townspeople as Qyteza at the time.
 He was an Albanian of the Eastern Orthodox faith.
 Noli was a descendant of these Orthodox Christian Albanian settlers who fled what is today southern Albania and resettled in Thrace in areas that had been depopulated due to regional conflicts.
 During his youth, Noli received his education from Greek elementary and secondary schools.
 As a young man, Noli wandered throughout the Mediterranean Basin, living in Athens in Greece, Alexandria in Egypt and Odessa in Russia, and supported himself as an actor and translator.
 As well as his native Albanian, he spoke many languages such as Greek, English, French, Turkish, and Arabic.
-Having been a teacher in Athens, Noli went abroad to Egypt in 1903 and worked as a teacher in Greek schools of Alexandria using the name Theofanis Mavromatis and did not espouse Albanian national sentiments.
-Later in his work as a teacher and in Egyptian theater Noli embraced Albanian national sentiments.
+He went to Athens to become a teacher, and there he used the name Theofanis Mavromattis.
+Thereafter he went as a teacher or a member of a theater in the Albanian diaspora in Egypt, where he followed the Albanian national program.
 Through his contacts with the Albanian expatriate movement, he became an ardent supporter of his country's nationalist movement and moved to the United States in 1906.
 He first worked in Buffalo, New York, in a lumber mill and then moved to Boston, Massachusetts, and worked as an operator on a machine which stamped labels on cans.
 The Young Turks (CUP) had a hostile view of Albanian leaders such as Fan Noli who were doing political activities with the assistance of outside powers.